Washington

 C. Firearms

-Persons convicted of “any serious offense” (defined in § 9.41.010(16) to include violent, drug, and sex offenses) or any other felony or misdemeanor crime of domestic violence, may not possess a firearm or obtain a license to carry a concealed pistol.
+Persons convicted of “any serious offense” (defined in § 9.41.010(16) to include violent, drug, and sex offenses) or any other felony or any misdemeanor involving domestic violence or other violent conduct, may not possess a firearm or obtain a license to carry a concealed pistol.
 Wash.
 Rev. Code §§ 9.41.040(1)(a), (2)(a)(i) and (ii).
-A person has been “convicted”, whether in an adult court or adjudicated in a juvenile court, at such time as a plea of guilty has been accepted, or a verdict of guilty has been filed, even if charges are later dismissed after a period of probation, suspension or deferral of sentence, in Washington or another state. § 9.41.040(3).4
+A person has been “convicted”, whether in an adult court or adjudicated in a juvenile court, at such time as a plea of guilty has been accepted, or a verdict of guilty has been filed, even if charges are later dismissed after a period of probation, suspension or deferral of sentence, in Washington or another state. § 9.41.040(3).
+However, persons sentenced to probation for certain less serious offenses who received a probationary sentence under § 9.95.200, and who received a dismissal of the charge under § 9.95.240, do not lose firearms rights. § 9.41.040(4).

 Relief from firearms restrictions is available from the executive or through the courts.
 Under Wash.
-Rev. Code § 9.41.040(3), firearms restrictions may be removed through “pardon, annulment, certificate of rehabilitation, or other equivalent procedure based on a finding of . . . rehabilitation.”5 A court has no authority to order relief under this section, and vacatur of sentence (see Part II, infra) does not restore firearms rights.
-See Att’y Gen. Op.
-No. 10.
-Effective June 7, 2019, this limitation on the effect of a vacatur is codified in Wash.
-Rev. Code §§ 9.96.060(5)(a), 9.94A.640(3)(a) (as amended by SHB 1041).
+Rev. Code § 9.41.040(3), firearms restrictions may be removed through “pardon, annulment, certificate of rehabilitation, or other equivalent procedure based on a finding of . . . rehabilitation” or innocence.3

-If a person is convicted of a crime for which § 9.41.040 prescribes no procedure for the restoration of firearm rights, the only available remedy is a pardon by the governor with a finding either of innocence or of rehabilitation.
+If a person is convicted of a crime for which § 9.41.040 and § 9.41.041 prescribe no procedure for the restoration of firearm rights, the only available remedy is a pardon by the governor with a finding either of innocence or of rehabilitation.
 See 2002 Op.
 Atty Gen. Wash.
 No. 4.

 A sentencing court is required to notify a defendant orally and in writing that the person may not possess a firearm unless a court of record restores his right to do so.
 Wash.
-Rev. Code § 9.41.047(1).
-Failure to do so may constitute ineffective assistance of counsel and result in vacating a subsequent felon-in-possession conviction.
+Rev. Code § 9.41.047(1)(a).
+Failure to do so may result in vacating a subsequent felon-in-possession conviction.
 State v.
 Breitung, 155 Wn.
 App.
 606 (Wash.
 App.
 2010).
 See also State v.
 Leavitt, 107 Wn.
 App.
 361 (Wash.
 App.
 2001) (conviction reversed where defendant demonstrated actual prejudice arising from a sentencing court’s failure to comply with the mandate in § 9.41.047).

 II.
 Pardon policy & practice